 We adhere and fully comply with tax laws and regulations in all jurisdictions where we operate.
 Tax risk management and mitigation plan are in place to suitably handle the emerging risks and tax consequences due to changes in governments’ tax policies or administrative tax practices.
 This encompasses maintenance of documented policies and procedures in relation to tax risk management and completion of thorough risk assessments in all taxation affairs.

 With regard to foreign investment, we place an awareness on tax reputation risk arising from investment through jurisdictions considered as tax havens.
 For non-operating entity e.g. holding company and investment fund, we avoid to invest in jurisdictions with consideration criteria under Base Erosion and Profit Shifting (BEPS) Action 5: Harmful Tax Practices which are no Corporate Income Tax, not comply with BEPS as members of the inclusive framework on BEPS, OECD and not commit to exchange on information (EOI) on tax matters by being listed as Global Forum members, OECD.

 GC risk management structure consists of the three levels, which are corporate level, business unit level and operational level.
-This is to ensure that major risk are completely identified, suitable and sufficient measures are available to mitigate risk and the effectiveness of risk management can be evaluated across GC's organization.
+This is to ensure that major risk is completely identified, suitable and sufficient measures are available to mitigate risk and the effectiveness of risk management can be evaluated across GC’s organization.